 - avoiding COPD triggers, such as smoke, chemicals, and dust

-A study published in the Journal of Clinical Sleep Medicine investigates the effect of CPAP on people with both COPD and sleep apnea and found that using CPAP is associated with reduced mortality in people with these two conditions.
+A study published in the Journal of Clinical Sleep Medicine investigated the effect of CPAP on people with both COPD and sleep apnea.
+It found that using CPAP is associated with reduced mortality in people with these two conditions.

 COPD headache treatment is more complicated than simply taking OTC pain relievers.
-As with other types of secondary headaches, you’ll likely experience fewer occurrences over time by treating the underlying health condition.
+But, because it’s a secondary headache, you’ll likely have less headaches over time as your COPD is treated.

-Treating COPD can be challenging because a cure isn’t available.
-The primary goal of treatment is to increase lung function, which will help you breathe easier and help you experience fewer symptoms and complications, including headaches.
+The primary goal of COPD treatment is to increase lung function.
+This will help you breathe easier and experience fewer symptoms and complications, including headaches.

 It’s also important to consider other causes of headaches.
 Having COPD doesn’t mean that COPD is causing your headaches.
-See your doctor to find out the cause of your headaches and for treatment.
+See your doctor to find out the cause of your headaches and get the right treatment.